Skip to main content

 • Severity levels (critical, major, minor)

-• Passing threshold (e.g., MQM score ≥95)
+• Passing threshold (e.g., MQM score of 95 or above)

-• Sample size (100% or representative sample)
+• Sample size (100% review or a representative sample)

 Step 2: Select Evaluators